 Because of many things, Gause - Milano is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Gause - Milano really has some of the features that families look for when choosing a good community to raise children.
 Is Gause - Milano perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The education level of Gause - Milano citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.77% of adults 25 and older in Gause - Milano have a college degree.
+In terms of college education, Gause - Milano is nearly on par with the US average for all cities of 21.84%: 18.77% of adults 25 and older in Gause - Milano have a bachelor's degree or advanced degree.

 The per capita income in Gause - Milano in 2022 was $34,469, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $137,876 for a family of four.
 However, Gause - Milano contains both very wealthy and poor people as well.